-The future leadership and control of Java is being managed carefully by current Java SE (Java Platform, Standard Edition) owner Oracle.
+The future leadership and control of Java are being managed carefully by the current Java SE (Java Platform, Standard Edition) owner, Oracle.

 This care reflects the importance of Java as an enterprise programming language and platform, according to Michael Azoff, distinguished analyst for infrastructure solutions at Ovum.

 “Clearly, Oracle wants to change, and while it owns Java SE, it has handed Java EE (Java Platform, Enterprise Edition) to the Eclipse Foundation, which has renamed it ‘Jakarta EE.’
 Red Hat, a significant contributor to the OpenJDK, has stepped up and is stewarding both OpenJDK 8 and OpenJDK 11, which will converge with the Oracle JDK,” he said.

 More news will develop on the transition of Java stewardship over the next few years, said Azoff, adding that Red Hat is a “safe pair of hands” for that role.

 “It is also a better fit with Java being open source and Red Hat being a leader in the open source software community,” he added.

 Java is in a renaissance moment, noted Mike Piech, vice president and general manager for middleware products at Red Hat.
 It continues to evolve and be a key component of new, emerging architectures.